ndemou/Out-PingStats/README.md

 In this example, in the the real time graph, we see 114 pings with p5=18msec and p95=61msec. p5 and p95 stand for 5th and 95th percentile.
 So 5% of the 114 pings were <=18msec and 95% were <=61msec.

-## Important: You need a monospace font containing the unicode block characters.
+If you have a monospace font containing the unicode block characters like DejaVu sans mono then you can add the `-HighResFont $true` option to get preatier and more accurate graphs.

-I think that Windows 11/Powershell 7, have proper fonts by default.
+> I think that Windows 11/Powershell 7, have proper fonts by default.
-In windows 10 you must download DejaVu sans mono
+> In windows 10 you can download DejaVu sans mono
-(or other fonts that contain unicode block characters), install them (double click and click install on the downloaded ttf file), and finaly configute your PowerShell terminal to use the new font.
+> (or other fonts that contain unicode block characters),
+> install them (double click and click install on the downloaded ttf file),
+> and finaly configute your PowerShell terminal to use the new font.

 ## Example: Histogram of some not so good wifi connection